Stabbing Pairwise Intersecting Disks by Five Points: Conclusion

 \section{Conclusion}

-We gave a simple linear-time algorithm to find five stabbing points for a set of pairwise intersecting disks in the plane.
-It is still not known whether nine disks can always be stabbed by three points or not (for eight disks, this is the case~\cite{Stacho65}).
-Furthermore, it would be interesting to find a simpler construction of ten pairwise intersecting disks that cannot be stabbed by three points.
-The example by Danzer is not easy to draw, even with the help of geometry processing software.
+We gave a simple linear-time algorithm, based on techniques for solving LP-type problems, to find five stabbing points for a set of pairwise intersecting disks in the plane.
+The arXiv manuscript by Carmi, Katz, and Morin~\cite{CarmiKaMo18} claims a similar linear-time algorithm for finding four stabbing points.
+It would now be interesting to see whether these results, the ones by Danzer, \Stacho, and ours, could be used to find new deterministic approximation algorithms for computing large cliques in disk graphs; refer to~\cite{ambuhl2005clique, bonamy2018eptas} for the known algorithms.
+On the lower-bound side, it is still not known whether nine disks can always be stabbed by three points or not.
+For eight disks, we provided a proof that three points always suffice, as already mentioned by \Stacho~\cite{Stacho65}.
+The lower bound construction of Danzer with ten disks~\cite{Danzer86} can easily be verified for pseudo-disks.
+However, the example is not easy to draw, even with the help of geometry processing software.
+Until now, we were not able to check whether his pseudo-disk arrangement can be realized as a Euclidean disk arrangement.